-- A catalogue of Nicholas Evans work is available to browse via Art UK.
+- A catalogue of Nicholas Evans’s work is available to browse via Art UK.

 - Nicholas Evans’ biography.

-- Once the Cynon Valley Museum reopens, you can see two of Nicholas Evans’ works in our Mining case.
+- You can see two of Nicholas Evans’ works in our Mining case.

 Thanks for reading!

 We’re working hard to bring online content to you during this period of uncertainty.
 You can see some of these on our Exhibition at Home page.
 If you’d like to support the Cynon Valley Museum during this time, please share this post with your friends and family.
 You may also like to make a donation!
-We’re a registered charity and really appreciate your support, we are looking forward to welcoming everyone back to the museum as soon as possible.
+We’re a registered charity and really appreciate your support.

 You might be interested in receiving Y Chwa/The Blast, a quarterly newsletter for the Friends of Cynon Valley Museum, which includes collection highlights, museum news, and similar articles to this.
 Click here to find out more about the Friends Group.